Strong parity-violation effects induced by large-amplitude motions: A quantum-dynamics study of substituted chiral methanols: Results and discussion

-The enhancement of the PV shift induced by the torsional motion can be visually demonstrated.
+The enhancement of the PV frequency shift induced by the torsional motion can be visually demonstrated.
 Figure \ref{fig4:vib_pv} shows the PEC, \Epv\ curve, and torsional wavefunctions of some CXYZOH molecules.
 The \Epv\ curves take various values along $\tau$, and the torsional wavefunctions located in different wells can exhibit different \Epv\ values.
 This yields large \delpv\ values in the transition across the two wells.
 This is in contrast to SAMs, where the small displacement from the equilibrium structure contributes to the vibrational wavefunction, and the two states exhibit a similar \delpv\ magnitude.
-Following ref~\citenum{Eduardus2023CC}, the contribution from the $\partial^2 E_{\mathrm{PV}}(q) /\left.\partial q^2\right|_{q=0} \approx 0$ term is small, yielding a linear-like \Epv\ curve with respect to the vibrational coordinate ($q$).
+Following Ref.~ \citenum{Eduardus2023CC}, the contribution from the $\partial^2 E_{\mathrm{PV}}(q) /\left.\partial q^2\right|_{q=0} \approx 0$ term is small, yielding a linear-like \Epv\ curve with respect to the vibrational coordinate ($q$).
 The \delpv\ value and vibrational band origin for each torsional state are presented in Table \ref{tbl:assign}.
-Assuming the state control was possible, the maximum sensitivity of 3.1 Hz would be achieved in CHBrIOH.
-The PV frequencies from the ground state exceeded more than 1.0 Hz in the highlighted transitions of the CHBrIOH and CFBrIOH molecules.
+Assuming the state control was possible, the maximum sensitivity of 3.2 Hz would be achieved in CHBrIOH.
+The PV frequencies from the ground state exceeded more than 1.0 Hz in the transitions of the CHBrIOH and CFBrIOH molecules.
 Compared with the CHFClBr molecule with \delpv\ = 1.867 (--3.781) mHz for the C-F stretching (FCCl bending) fundamental modes \cite{Rauhut2021PRA}, approximately 100- (50-)fold enhancement was observed in CFClBrOH (186.4 mHz) without including a heavy element.
 The necessary precisions (the ratio between the PV shift and torsional frequency) for detecting the PV shift are $\sim 4\times 10^{-12}$ and $\sim 1\times 10^{-14}$ for CHBrIOH and CFClBrOH, respectively.
-The reliability of the enhancement mechanism in these molecules is detailed in section S4 of the SI.